adnaniazi/krauseNiazi2019Analyses/README.md

     information about each file and their respective columns.

 2. Once all csv files are downloaded, they are consolidated into dataframes.
-The code used that does it is located in the `R` directory.
+The code that does this is located in the `R` directory.
     This step results in three dataframes: `rna_kr_data`, `dna_kr_data`, `rna_wo_data` corresponding to RNA data of Krause/Niazi et al, DNA data of Krause/Niazi et al, and RNA data of Workman et al. respectively.
-You view these datasets manually by using drake’s `loadd` command.
+You can access these datasets manually – if you wish so – by using drake’s `loadd` command.

-3. Using `rna_kr_data`, `dna_kr_data`, `rna_wo_data` datasets, three
+3. Using `rna_kr_data`, `dna_kr_data`, `rna_wo_data` datasets, three R
-    Rmarkdown files (`krause_niazi_et_al_rna_analysis.Rmd`,
+    Markdown files (`krause_niazi_et_al_rna_analysis.Rmd`,
     `krause_niazi_et_al_dna_analysis.Rmd`,
     `workman_et_al_rna_analysis.Rmd`) located in the `reports` directory
     are knit.
-These Rmakrdown files contain the code for all the figures used in the manuscript.
-The html outputs of these Rmarkdown files are generated in the `reports` directory.
-Go to `report` directory and open these html files to view the figure.
-If you want to extend the analysis, then open the Rmarkdown file, edit it, and re-knit it in RStudio.
+These R Makrdown files contain the code for all the figures used in the manuscript.
+The html outputs of these R Markdown files are generated in the `reports` directory.
+Go to `report` directory and open these html files to view the rendered report.

+If you want to extend the analysis, then open the R Markdown file, edit it, and re-knit it in RStudio.
 The knitting should work – provided steps 1 and 2 have been executed without any errors.
+Alternatively, you can also run `drake::r_make()`, and it will automatically run anything that has changed downstream of whatever you changed.